FAIRsharing/json-schema-tools/README.md

 ## (Optional) Identify circularity in schemas

 ### Use case:
-Some networks and schemas, due to the ability to reference each others, can have a lot of circularity.
-On top of being harder to navigate through for human beings, it can also create algorithmic bugs including endless loops, recursive caps and so on...
-In very rare cases, it is even possible to use this technique to crash a target host by triggering an uncaught endless loop.
-It is therefore a good thing to check and be aware of.
+As touched upon in the introduction, some networks and schemas, due to the ability to reference each others, may become fairly complex and harbour circularity.
+Besides being harder to navigate for human beings, such occurrences may also create algorithmic issues including endless loops, recursive caps and so on...
+In very rare cases, it could even lead to a crash of the target host by triggering an uncaught endless loop.
+It is therefore a good thing to checkfor circularity in JSON schema networks and be aware of those.
-<br/> This code will simply identify circularity between schemas in a network and return them as an array by using First Depth Search.
+<br/> This library component, using First Depth Search approach, will identify circularity between schemas in a network and return them as an array.

 ### Usage:
-Coming up soon, please refer to [JSON-Cycles](https://github.com/FAIRsharing/jsonCycles).
+Please refer to [JSON-Cycles](https://github.com/FAIRsharing/jsonCycles) and the following [jupyter notebook](https://github.com/FAIRsharing/jsonCycles/blob/master/notebooks/Finding_jsonCycles.ipynb).

 ## Import and validate MiFlowCyt dataset

 ### Use case:
+The purpose of this section is to showcase how the code works and how the various functionalities can be used.
-This code will not be relevant to developers or data providers trying to create their own set of schemas.
-Its purpose is to showcase how the code works and the functionalities that can be used.
+**(This code will not be relevant to developers or data providers trying to create their own set of schemas.)**

 Using the JSON-Documenter, the comparator and the context file assistance, the Minimum Information About Flow Cytometry Experiments checklist was expressed in JSON-Schemas and tagged with ontology terms from obo foundry.
 <br/> The code in the module is a client implementation of the Flow Repository API which deliver MiFlowCyt dataset through XML format.